mitchburnett/DailyFramework/README.md

 ```
 This will compile the web application and nicely place it the app in its own
 directory called 'build.'
 Other instructions for creating a optimized server
-deployable build is also presetend by default.
+deployable build is also presented by default.

 Note: You will need the XCode command line tools to compile and build the
 application.